svenanderzen/data-science-template-repo/README.md

 `svenanderzen/data-science-template-repo` unless you want to.
 However, it could prove useful to keep it around in case you want to pull down template updates and fixes in the future.
-This way you can just update your projects repository with a simple rebase:
+This way you can just update your projects repository with a simple merge commit:

 ```
-git rebase svenanderzen/data-science-template-repo master
+git pull svenanderzen/data-science-template-repo master
 ```

 ## Cleaning up after yourself